By: Robert (Bob) Bianchi, Esq & David J. Bruno, Esq

 2. Box Seats: Brené states “They are filled with the people that built the Arena.
 They built the arena to benefit the people who look like them: in race, class, sexual orientation, ability, and status.
 These people have already determined your odds based on stereotypes, misinformation, and fear.”
 Interestingly, Brené rightly states “Sometimes we buy into these messages and therefore find ourselves sitting in this section.”

 3. The Critic’s Section: “This is where comparison, scarcity, and shame set.
 They come either from internal or from external messages.”
 Brené goes on to state “These can represent internal messages as well as messages we get from other people in our lives.
 Comparison is when we look at how we measure up to our perceptions of others.
 Scarcity is the messages or feelings that we are never enough.
 Shame is the painful feeling of being less than, and therefore unworthy of love and belonging.”

 4. Support Section: Brené states: “These hold the two most important seats- empathy and self-compassion.
 Do we trust ourselves?
 Do we have someone sitting there who, when we get our butts kicked, look at us with genuine empathy, see our courage, and are proud to be in our cheering section.”

 Now that we have defined the arena, we will in subsequent blogs discuss further how these basic, yet profound insights, can start us on a journey to “show up and be brave” during the difficulties of our lives in a more powerful and productive way.
-Until we blog again, please make sure you are filing you arena with those who bring you empowerment, empathy, and never forget to show yourself a healthy dose of self-compassion.
+Until we blog again, please make sure you are filling your arena with those who bring you empowerment, empathy and never forget to show yourself a healthy dose of self-compassion.